apache/shenyu-website/content/en/projects/shenyu/sofa-rpc-proxy/index.md

 ## Description

-* This article is about sofa users using sofa plug-in support,and the tutorial of connecting your own sofa service to the shenyu gateway.
+* This article is about sofa users using sofa plugin support,and the tutorial of connecting your own sofa service to the shenyu gateway.
 * Before connecting, please start `shenyu-admin` correctly and [Setup Environment](../shenyu-set-up) Ok。

-## Introduce the plug-in that the gateway supports for sofa
+## Introduce the plugin that the gateway supports for sofa

 * Add the following dependencies in the gateway's `pom.xml` file：
 * Replace the sofa version with yours, and replace the jar package in the registry with yours, The following is a reference。